-A voung carer is someone who is under 18 years of age or who has reached 18 and still a pupil at school and provides or intends to provide care for another individual.
-A number of young carers
+A young carer is someone who is under 18 years of age or who has reached 18 and still a pupil at school and provides or intends to provide care for another individual.
+A number of young carers do not always identify themselves or wish to be identified.